-The year is 1963 and Lisa Grant is four-years-old.
-Her mother, Elizabeth, has hatched a plan with two families living down the road from to employ a governess to teach Lisa and the neighbours’ young daughters.
-I confess I am guilty of a case of writer’s revenge (character assassination) when I wrote this, but it is the only blatant autobiographical event that has been woven into Lisa’s story.
-And it is here that any similarities between myself and Lisa Grant ends! 😉
+The year is 1963, and Lisa Grant is four-years-old.
+Her mother, the self-centred Elizabeth, has hatched a plan with two families living down the road from to employ a governess to teach Lisa and the neighbours’ young daughters.

-Eileen started noticing little welts on the back of Lisa’s thighs or the backs of her hands.
-She would ask Lisa how she got them, and Lisa would say that she didn’t know or couldn’t remember.
-There were also times when all the children came out of their lessons, looking subdued and Eileen strongly suspected one or more of them had been crying.
-So she told Elizabeth on one of her rare visits to the family home she had concerns, which Elizabeth immediately dismissed.
+Eileen had suspicions about Miss Laverty’s credibility as a governess after noticing little welts on Lisa’s thighs and hands.
+When she asked Lisa how she got them, her response was she didn’t know, or couldn’t remember.
+All the children were subdued after a morning spent with Miss Laverty, and Eileen often suspected that one or more of them had been crying.
+On one of Elizabeth’s rare visits to the family home, Eileen voiced her concerns about Miss Laverty, which Elizabeth dismissed.

 ‘Don’t be so ridiculous, Eileen!
 Miss Laverty came to us with excellent references.
 Anyway, I hardly think smacking a child is such cause for concern.
 What better way is there to discipline a naughty child?’

-‘But, Mrs Grant, they’re only four and wouldn’t do anything terrible enough to deserve a smacking.’
+‘But, Mrs Grant, they’re only four!
+They wouldn’t do anything terrible enough to deserve a smacking.’

-‘Enough, Eileen, I’m late for an appointment in Cheltenham.
-I don’t want to hear any more on the subject.’
-Who provided Miss Laverty with such glowing references?
+‘Enough, Eileen, I’m late for an appointment, and I don’t want to hear any more on the subject.’
+Who provided Miss Laverty with glowing references?
 Only Elizabeth knew.

-One hot summer morning, the windows of Lisa’s nursery, which doubled up as a classroom, were flung wide open and the smell of the dusty heat flooded through the window, along with a whiff of karma.
-Lisa had drifted off.
-She was visualizing what she and Eileen would be doing after the boring Miss Lavatory had gone.
-A walk by the river or perhaps they would go and have tea with Charlotte or Julia.
-Eileen always made Lisa forget about her miserable mornings in the schoolroom.
+One hot summer morning, the windows of Lisa’s nursery, which doubled up as a classroom, were flung wide open.
+The smell of the dusty heat flooded through the window, along with a whiff of karma.
+Lisa had drifted off, visualising what she and Eileen would be doing after the boring Miss Lavatory had gone.
+A walk by the river, perhaps?

-‘Eileeeeeeeeeen!’
 All three children jumped up, instinctively reaching out to hold each other’s hands in solidarity as they raced towards the door, screaming Eileen’s name.
-Still holding hands with Julia and Charlotte, Lisa turned around and drew herself up to her full 3ft and bawled at the red-faced, lavender smelling, twitching gargoyle.
+Still holding hands with Julia and Charlotte, Lisa turned around.
+Drawing herself up to her full three-foot seven inches, she bawled at the red-faced, lavender-smelling, twitching gargoyle.